Immigrant Rapid Response Fund

 Funding Process

-- Grants are made on a weekly basis beginning January 23, 2026
+- Grants are made on a weekly basis beginning January 23, 2026, with a priority on the most urgent community needs.

 - Grants are unrestricted whenever possible